 I feel inspired to hear these words of reality and hope from His Holiness and Fr.
 Laurence.
 The hope they offer isn’t an easy way out.
 Their hope is founded on the principle that each person must take responsibility for his or her mind, and for the seeds of love and hate that are there.
 Concurrently, we must act, to help others find a way to individual and community peace.
 So far, Japanese Sui-Zen has not communicated these important connections and values explicitly to me.
 But the connections can be made, and this Belfast experience is helping me to see them.
 Blowing Zen is a meditation, but it is more than proper form, good technique and relaxation.
 Within each breath is the nesting ground for myriad possibilities of connection and healing with others.

 The next morning, after a fitful sleep, I take a taxi from my hotel to the Waterfront.
 I am tired.
 From two until four in the morning, a drunken man was standing against a door in the hallway a few doors from mine, drinking beer.
 Every fifteen minutes or so he’d kick the door several times with the heel of his shoe.
-It seemed that someone inside didn’t want to let him in.
+I heard the voice of a woman behind that door.
+It seemed that absolutely didn’t want to let this guy in.
 I wondered if he had a gun.
 All the violent images I had in my head about Belfast came to mind.
 I gingerly looked out the door twice, wanting and not wanting to be seen.
 No result came from my repeated calls to the front desk.
 Rummaging around in my baggage, I finally came upon some old earplugs, stuffed them in and hoped that no one would get hurt.
-When I walked out into the hall at seven o’clock, there was no body, no blood, no beer bottle, no sign of the man.
+When I walked out into the hall at seven o’clock in the morning, there was no body, no blood, no beer bottle, no sign of the man.
 I dismissed the idea that this incident was directly connected to The Troubles, but still, I left the hotel with the uneasy feeling that an outbreak of violence could be imminent.

 At the Waterfront Hall, I am happy to find the music coordinator, Chloe, standing near the table where the musicians hang out.
 I ask her if I’ll be playing shakuhachi again.

 “Oh yes, of course,” she says, as she gets out the schedule.
 “Here you are.
 Today you’re paired up with the English soprano saxophonist, Ed Jones.
 You and he are scheduled to play at 2:30 pm, just before a meditation.
-Why don’t you meet him here about 1 pm?
+Why don’t you meet him here about 1 pm?”
+Great!

 At 12:30 I am at the table, talking with some Irish musicians.
-The Irish singer, Annie Mawson is tuning her wooden Celtic harp.
+The Irish singer and harpist, Annie Mawson is tuning her wooden Celtic harp.
 We start talking music, and soon we are playing with chords and notes, weaving some shakuhachi into a sacred old Irish song.
 I am thrilled to play with a harp for the first time.

 “Very nice,” says Annie.
 “Let’s look for a chance to play.”

 At one o’clock I see a man leaning over the music table, looking at some of the CD’s for sale.
 He is carrying an instrument case.
 Must be Ed Jones.
 I say hello.
 Ed has a sharply jutting chin, bags under his eyes, jet-black hair slicked backward over his scalp, dark eyes and a ready smile.
+I ask if we can play something together.
+Sure, he says.
 Because we don’t have much time, we agree to look for a room to practice.